 I’m here to help you make it happen.
 Contact me to find out more about learning with me & ask your questions.

 Aside from teaching Greek…

-I’m a mom of two little bilinguals.
+1. I’m mom to two little bilinguals.

-Coming back from Canada also means that I’m a bit more obsessed with the gorgeous, clear sunlight of Athens - at least, more than usual.
+3. This means that I’m a bit more obsessed with the gorgeous, clear sunlight of Athens - at least, more than usual.
 Also with the sea.
 Of course.